Documenting Ramari Hatohobei, the Tobian language, a severely endangered Micronesian language

 Tobian is a nuclear Micronesian language belonging to the Oceanic subgroup of the Austronesian language family.

-Deposit contents
+Collection contents

-In the near future we hope to add to this deposit a dictionary database of over 2000 words, many with audio clips of Tobian speakers pronouncing them, as well as illustrations and references to more complete material.
-We will also add other videos, photographs, and sound recordings made over the last 40 years.
+We include a preliminary dictionary database of over 3000 words, many with audio clips of Tobian speakers pronouncing them, as well as illustrations, and references to more complete material.
+The audio clips, illustrations, and references are currently available only at

-Deposit history
+Collection history

 The goal of this project was to provide a resource base of well-documented Tobian language use.
 This resource base, intended for the use of the Tobian community now and in the future as well as for use by linguists, consists primarily of video records of people speaking Tobian in various contexts and covering various topics.
 This small grant awarded by ELDP supported a year’s work in 2013-2014.
 Three month-long research trips to Palau were separated by time processing and analyzing material collected in the field and preparing for the next trip.